janiskelemen/formvuelar/README.md

 <h2>Styling</h2>
 <p>
 The styling is totally up to you.
-All components have their own classes so you have full constroll over the look feel of every component.
+All components have their own classes so you have full controll over the look feel of every component.
 </p>
 <p>
 Every component is wrapped with a div and the coresponding class .fvl-{type}-wrapper.